couchbase/n1k1/README.md

 - ORDER-BY / OFFSET / LIMIT.
 - DISTINCT.
 - GROUP BY on multiple expressions
-- aggregate functions: COUNT, SUM.
+- aggregate functions: COUNT, SUM, MIN, MAX
 - HAVING, by reusing the same filter operator as WHERE.
 - UNION ALL is concurrent, with the contributing child operators having their own goroutines.